courtolesee/Real-Estate-Listings/README.md

 - [ ] Create a client-side route, controller, and view file for Rental properties.
 - [ ] Display only those properties that are For Rent.
 - [ ] Display the listings in "card" elements, including the associated image.
 Images have been provided for you and assigned to each property.
+- [ ] Ability to delete an existing listing.
+Place a `delete` button on each listing card.

 ### Sale Property View/Route

 - [ ] Create a client-side route, controller, and view file for Sale properties.
 - [ ] Display only those properties that are For Sale.
 - [ ] Display the listings in "card" elements, including the associated image.
 Images have been provided for you and assigned to each property.
+- [ ] Ability to delete an existing property.
+Place a `delete` button on each property card.

 ## Dealing The Cards